-I, landlord, can confirm that I am the landlord /Owner of the 3 bedroom Ground Floor Apartment located at address XYZ.
+I, landlord, can confirm that I am the Proprietor/Owner of the 3-bedroom Ground Floor Apartment located at address XYZ.

-I can confirm there are 3 bedrooms, living room and a separate bathroom and toilet at this property.
+It is to confirm that there are 3 bedrooms, living room and a separate bathroom and toilet at this property.

 There are currently three persons living at the address and there is more than adequate space for a fourth.
 Please also be notified that they will not break the Housing Overcrowding Act.

-Should you have any further queries, please do not hesitate to contact via: Letter
+Should you have any further queries, please do not hesitate to contact.